numoonchld/wave-portal-backend/README.md

 - `npx hardhat compile`: to compile your contracts in your Hardhat project
 - `npx hardhat test`: run all the tests in the current project
 - `npx hardhat run scripts/run.js`: run script in HRE
+- `npx hardhat node`: runs a node to keep a blockchain alive as opposed to the script HRE building, running script in, and destroying the blockchain

 # References